White Pine Trees for Sale in Michigan – Local Growers & Prices

 Factors Affecting Your Final Cost

 Shipping adds to the cost.
 Many farms charge more than $50 for shipping within 50 miles.
 Digging up large root balls also adds to labor costs.
-10-foot white pines for sale in Michigan can cost $400 before installation.
+10-foot white pines often $450–$600 before installation and delivery.

 Time your purchases wisely.
 Early spring stores offer the best selection, and fall sales sometimes occur.
 Fenton MI tree nursery runs sales in late April.
 Ask about warranties – Some growers guarantee their Michigan evergreen trees for a full year.